Confédération Internationale des Sociétés d'Auteurs et Compositeurs

-Currently, 228 authors' societies from 119 countries are members of CISAC.
-Together, these authors' societies represent music publishers and approximately four million creators and publishers from all geographic regions and all artistic fields (music, audiovisual, drama, visual arts and literature).
+As of 2024, 227 authors' societies from 116 countries are members of CISAC.
+Together, these authors' societies represent music publishers and more than five million creators and publishers from all geographic regions and all artistic fields (music, audiovisual, drama, visual arts and literature).

-In 2015, CISAC's member societies collected, €8.6bn in royalties from their respective national territories.
+In 2023, CISAC's member societies collected, €13.1bn in royalties from their respective national territories.

 CISAC was founded in 1926.
 Its international headquarters are located in Neuilly-sur-Seine, France, with four regional offices based in Budapest, Hungary (European Affairs), Santiago, Chile (Latin American and Caribbean Affairs), Burkina Faso (African Affairs) and, since January 2013, Beijing, China (Asia-Pacific Affairs).

 CISAC is financed by membership dues and has three official languages: English, French and Spanish.

 History

 Founding

 CISAC was founded in France in 1926 by 18 authors' societies from 18 European countries, at the time representing mainly the dramatic arts (i.e. playwrights and stage directors).

 Authors' societies are by and large non-for profit organisations that were established by creators to facilitate the management of their rights.
 The principle activities of authors' societies are to grant licenses, collect royalties for the use of its affiliates' creative works and distribute these royalties to rights holders.

 Since its inception, CISAC's mission has been to represent creators in every corner of the globe and promote their rights.
 CISAC initially consisted of five federations, one each for dramatic performing rights; public performing rights; mechanical rights; literary rights; and film rights.
 In 1966, CISAC united the five federations to form the International Confederation of Societies of Authors and Composers as it exists today.